 Try to keep the correct tension of the thread.
 If it is too tight, puckers and wrinkles will occur.
 If it is loose, the pieces of fabric will not stay together and the finishing will not be neat and unobtrusive.

-Let me take you through some most useful hand stitches.1.
-Running stitch
+Let me take you through some most useful hand stitches.

-We use it for basting, temporary hemming, putting appliques, attaching zippers, pockets, making pleats, gathering fabric, stay stitching a curved edge to prevent it from stretching.
+We use it for basting, temporary hemming, putting appliques, attaching zippers, and pockets, making pleats, gathering fabric, stay stitching a curved edge to prevent it from stretching.
 Of course, it is used a lot in hand embroidery and hand quilting.
-With running stitch we can prepare muslin for first fitting.
+With running stitch, we can prepare muslin for the first fitting.

-The length of running stitches does not have to be even on both side of the fabric.
+The length of running stitches does not have to be even on both sides of the fabric.

 Let’s start sewing running stitch.